NikoHakala/tinyforest/README.md

 ## TODO

-Plant page layout, what goes where and what info do we actually need in the frontend How to pull sysinfo, Only usefull info core temp etc.
+Plant page layout, what goes where and what info do we actually need in the frontend.<br />
+How to pull sysinfo, Only usefull info core temp etc.<br />
-Fix the ModalList, Currently stacks all the pictures when modal is activated
+Fix the ModalList, Currently stacks all the pictures when modal is activated.<br />

 ## React stuff